vladaj81/payment-app/README.md

 ## Notes

-- The application is written for the needs of the task and can be done much more seriously.
+- The application is written for the needs of the task and can be done much more seriously and dockerized.
 - A large part can be refactored by moving the code from the controller to separate services.
 - Also, a large amount of data is hardcoded and can be changed to be dynamic.
 - I didn't get to implement sonata admin.